 - (a) Scope and Applicability.
-Sections 2021, 2021.1, and 2021.2 shall apply to solid waste collection vehicle owners, both private and government entities, and to municipalities that authorize owners through a contract, franchise agreement, permit, license or similar approval have a contract with owners for residential and commercial solid waste collection service.
-These regulations mandate the reduction of diesel PM particulate matter emissions from 1960 to 2006 model year engines in on-road diesel-fueled heavy-duty residential and commercial solid waste collection vehicles with a manufacturer's gross vehicle weight rating greater than 14,000 pounds. - (b) Definitions.
+Sections 2021 and 2021.1 shall apply to municipalities that have a contract with owners for residential and commercial solid waste collection service.
+Sections 2021 and 2021.2 shall apply to solid waste collection vehicle owners, both private and government entities.
+These regulations mandate the reduction of diesel particulate matter emissions from 1960 to 2006 model year engines in on-road diesel-fueled heavy-duty residential and commercial solid waste collection vehicles with a manufacturer's gross vehicle weight rating greater than 14,000 pounds. - (b) Definitions.
 The definitions in Section 2020 shall apply to sections 2021, 2021.1, and 2021.2.
 In addition, the following definitions apply only to sections 2021, 2021.1, and 2021.2.